Agnes Sligh Turnbull: Biography

 In 1918, she married James Lyall Turnbull, just before his departure for Europe during World War I. He returned, and they were married for 40 years and had one child, a daughter named Martha.
 The family moved to Maplewood, New Jersey in 1922, where she lived for the rest of her life.

 Turnbull had her first short story published by The American Magazine in 1920, and published further short stories regularly until 1936, when she published her first novel, The Rolling Years.

-While some critics regarded the morality of her writing as old-fashioned, she and others attributed it to a hopeful outlook on life.
+Death and interment

+Turnbull died on January 31, 1982.
 She is buried in New Alexandria, Pennsylvania.

 Works

+Turnbull's earliest novels, sometimes called her "Westmoreland Novels", are heavily influenced by Scotch-Irish ethno-religious culture that dominated her upbringing in rural Western Pennsylvania.
+These early novels have been identifies as offering subtle critiques of religious legalism, patriarchy, and industrial excesses.
+Over the span of her six-decade writing career, Turnbull's later works were increasingly regarded as having old-fashioned morality, which she and others attributed it to a hopeful outlook on life.